JohannesBuchner/pystrict3/README.rst

 It tries hard to avoid unintentional false positives, and has a very high code coverage with integration tests (see runtests.sh and tests/ directory).

-Tested on activestate recipes, and 1131/1256 of all valid python3 programs already are pystrict3 compliant, indicating that its guidelines are already adhered to.
+Tested on activestate recipes, approximately half of all valid python3 programs are pystrict3 compliant, indicating that its guidelines are already adhered to.

 Usage
 --------